CloudLabsAI-Azure/Migrating-on-prem-mysql-database-to-azure-mysql-database/Instructions/HANDS-ON LAB: MIGRATE ON-PREMISES MYSQL DATABASES TO AZURE DATABASE FOR MYSQL 04.md

 ## Lab Scenario

 In this lab, you'll create a database using MySQL Workbench.
-Simply launch MySQL Workbench, execute a provided query to create a "onlinedb" and "Fruits" table with sample data, and verify their creation in the left panel's schema view.This exercise provides practical experience in database creation and management with MySQL Workbench.
+Simply launch MySQL Workbench, execute a provided query to create a table with sample data, and verify their creation in the left panel's schema view.
+This exercise provides practical experience in database creation and management with MySQL Workbench.

 ## Lab objective:

-In this lab you will perform:
+In this lab, you will perform:

-+   Task 01: Create a New mysql user
++   Task 01: Create a New MySQL user
 +   Task 02: Create a new Database

 ## Estimated Timing: 20 minutes

-### Task 01: Create a New mysql user
+### Task 01: Create a New MySQL user

-1. On start menu search for MySQLworkbench and click on the **MySQLworkbench** .
+1. On the start menu search for MySQLworkbench and click on the **MySQLworkbench**.

    ![](Media/017.png)

-1. In the home page of workbench click on the created instance.
+1. On the home page of the workbench click on the created instance.

    ![](Media/037.png)

-1. Delete if there is any content And copy paste the below command. and Run it.
+1. Delete if there is any content And copy and paste the below command. and Run it.

    ```
    create user 'sqluser'@'%' identified by 'Password.1!!';